Brepolis Latin Databases

-The Cross Database Searchtool (CDS) makes it possible to search all three collections at once and also provides a tool, the Thesaurus Formarum (TF), for the determination of Latin terminology appropriate for specific authors, works, and time periods.
-TF makes it possible to compare the vocabulary used in two user-selected corpora.
+- Cross Database Searchtool (CDS): This tool makes it possible to search the three above collections at once.
+It also provides a tool, the Thesaurus Formarum (TF), to determine Latin terminology appropriate for specific authors, works, and time periods.
+TF also makes it possible to compare the vocabulary used in two user-selected corpora.

-Terms found in these databases may be searched in the Database of Latin Dictionaries (DLD), which also provides direct links into the three databases.
+The databases are intermittently updated with additional texts.
+Rutgers also has access to some other databases listed on the Brepolis landing page.
+Terms found in the Latin databases may be searched in the Database of Latin Dictionaries (DLD), which also provides direct links to the Latin databases.